Sivenesi/Sivenesi.github.io/_pages/publications.md

 # PUBLISHED/IN PRESS

-**Subramoney, S**, Walle, E.A., Main, A., & Magaña, D. (In press).
+**Subramoney, S**, Walle, E.A., Main, A., & Magaña, D. (2025).
 Emotion brokering in Latinxs: Associations with depressive symptoms and acculturative stress. *Emotion*.

 **Subramoney, S**., Walle, E.A., Main, A., & Magaña, D. (2025).
 Cultural brokering in immigrant youth. *Child Development Perspectives*.